joomla/user-interface-text/A-Z.md

 * Currencies are lowercase.

 ### Multi-factor Authentication
 Always use the hyphenated word.
-When it is capitalised then only capitalise the complete word eg Multi-factor and not Multi-Factor.
+Multi-factor must always be a single hyphenated word and only the complete words should be capitalised.

 ### Numbers
 (I have changed this based on the NNG findings (http://www.nngroup.com/articles/web-writing-show-numbers-as-numerals/))